Indian cricket team in Australia in 2003–04: 3rd Test

 Of the two batsmen, Hayden was the most prolific.
 He reached the 50-run mark from 71 balls with a single off Khan in the 27th over.
 Ponting followed him, not too long after, reaching his fifty from 84 balls.
 Hayden reached his hundred off a mere 137 balls, but his knock was circumspect.
 He was selective about his strokeplay early on in his innings, batting cautiously against Ashish Nehra, who bowled two accurate and probing spells to him.
 His runs came mostly off Agarkar's and Kumble's bowling, driving the former down the ground, while slogging the latter, never allowing him to settle.
 He repeatedly attacked Kumble, whose figures were unimpressive–5-1-35-0.
 Hayden's running was equally good as well.
 After reaching his hundred, he broke the self-imposed shackles off, taking guard outside his crease, and dispatching even the good balls for boundaries.

 Ponting, on the other hand, was content to play second fiddle to Hayden for once, scoring his hundred off 172 balls.
 His off-driving and punches behind square seemed to bear "a brutal stamp of efficiency of a man who has scored five centuries in a year".
 He dominated Zaheer Khan, and Ajit Agarkar, taking advantage of their mistakes, but his batting against Kumble was a major concern, as he did not play him with certainty or with the assuredness he displayed against other bowlers.
 He was lucky to survive some close chances off Kumble's bowling.

-After Hayden's dismissal, Ponting and Damien Martyn drove Australia safely home at the end of the day, as India hand a meagre lead of 49 by then.
+After Hayden's dismissal, Ponting (120 not out at the close) and Damien Martyn saw Australia safely home to the end of the day, as India had a meagre lead of 49 by then.